About Tennessee Behavioral Risk Factor Surveillance System (TN BRFSS)

 Surveys are developed and conducted to monitor state-level prevalence of the major behavioral risks associated with premature morbidity and mortality among adults.
 Many of the behavioral risk factors surveyed in this system cannot be obtained from any other health statistics sources; the BRFSS serves as an important, timely, accurate, and often sole resource in measuring and monitoring the personal health behaviors and lifestyle conditions that are related to good or poor health outcomes or situations.

 Although the BRFSS was originally designed to collect state-level data and make state-level inferences, a number of states have begun to stratify their samples to allow for prevalence estimates of behavioral risk factors for sub-regions.
 Tennessee began this process of stratifying data at the Grand Division level (East, Middle, and West Tennessee counties) in 2016.
 To find out which questions were asked for a given year, please refer to the BRFSS Matrix .

 The BRFSS went through a couple of methodological changes in 2011; therefore, data users should use caution when comparing any surveys from 2011 on to any previous surveys.
-Please read the following CDC disclaimer illustrating these changes: Important information about the 2011 BRFSS Survey.
+Please see the following CDC website for more information on the change in methodology: Change in BRFSS Methodology.

 The TDH BRFSS team is happy to provide data and statistical expertise for any of your research or program needs.
 Please visit the data request system website to submit a data request, or contact the BRFSS Coordinator.